U.S. to issue ID cards to migrants awaiting deportation proceedings - NewsBreak

 “If ICE is going to be using this new technology to enable non citizens to check in with ICE, or to report information about their location and address, and then to receive information about their case — where their court hearings might be, what the requirements might be for them to comply with the law — that would be a welcome approach,” Chen said.

-It was not clear whether Homeland Security’s Transportation Security Administration would accept the cards for airport travel or whether private businesses would consider it valid.Sinema announces deal with Schumer on taxes and climate
+It was not clear whether Homeland Security’s Transportation Security Administration would accept the cards for airport travel or whether private businesses would consider it valid.Proposed border budget has more money for agents, less for detaining migrants

 The United States doesn’t have a national photo identification card.
 Residents instead use a range of cards to prove identification, including driver’s licenses, state ID cards and consular ID cards.
 What constitutes a valid ID is often determined by the entity seeking to verify a person’s identity.